Poghoosyann/Poghoosyann/README.md

 🌍 From **Yerevan, Armenia**
 🚀 Currently improving skills in **Go** and backend architecture
 💡 Always experimenting with new tech and AI automation
-🎯 **Goal:** Build innovative systems, grow my own business, and become a millionaire by 21–23 💸

 ---